Comparison of Methods for Rotating a Point in $\mathbb{R}^3$: From Vector Algebra to Geometric Algebra: Abstract

 \section{Abstract}

-This article presents and compares four approaches for computing the rotation of a point about an axis by an angle in~\(\mathbb{R}^3\).
-We illustrate these methods by computing, by hand, the rotation of point~\(P=(1,0,1)^T\) about axis~\(\mv{a}=(1,1,1)^T\) by angle~\(\theta=60^\circ\) (following the right--hand rule).
-The four methods considered are: \begin{enumerate} \item An \emph{ad hoc} geometric method exploiting a symmetry in the situation. \item A projection method that sets up a new coordinate system using the dot and cross products. \item A matrix method which rotates the standard basis and uses matrix--vector multiplication. \item A Geometric (Clifford) Algebra method that represents the rotation as a double reflection via a rotor. \end{enumerate} All methods yield the same exact result: \(P'=\left(\tfrac{4}{3},\tfrac{1}{3},\tfrac{1}{3}\right)^T\).
+This article starts by presenting and comparing four methods for computing the rotation of a point about an axis by an angle in~\(\R^3\).
+We illustrate these methods by computing, by hand, the rotation of point~\(P=(1,0,1)^T\) about axis~\(\mv{a}=(1,1,1)^T\) by angle~\(\theta=60^\circ\) (following the right-hand rule).
+The four methods considered are: \begin{enumerate} \item An \emph{ad hoc} geometric method exploiting a symmetry in the situation. \item A projection method that sets up a new coordinate system using the dot and cross products. \item A matrix method which rotates the standard basis and uses matrix--vector multiplication. \item A Geometric Algebra method that represents the rotation as a double reflection via a rotor.
+We provide a brief introduction to Geometric Algebra. \end{enumerate} Subsequently, we also address rotations in other dimensions and explain how these can be handled with Geometric Algebra to provide deeper insights.